-Trump Administration Wants To Slash Food Stamps, Send Out "Blue Apron–Type" Boxes Of Preselected Food
+Trump Wants To Slash Food Stamps, Send Out "Blue Apron–Type" Boxes Of Preselected Food

-Rather than letting people on food stamps choose their own groceries, the Trump administration is proposing sending out over 16.4 million boxes of basic food supplies every month as part of its new proposed federal budget — and will force states to cover the cost of distribution.
+Rather than letting people on food stamps choose their own groceries, the Trump administration is proposing sending out more than 16.4 million boxes of basic food supplies every month as part of its new proposed federal budget — and will force states to cover the cost of distribution.

 The 2019 budget summary for the Department of Agriculture says that the government wants to cut $200 billion in benefits over 10 years from the Supplemental Nutrition Assistance Program (SNAP) — commonly referred to as food stamps.
 The administration's 2019 budget proposal is only a request, and Congress ultimately has to approve of government spending.